 There are labels on the exterior of the recreation vehicle indicating the location of the grey and black tank drains (also called dump valves).
-Always drain the black water holding tank first so the following grey tank waste water can help rinse any solids or debris from the dump outlet and sewer hose.
+Always drain the black water holding tank first so the grey tank wastewater can help rinse any solids or debris from the dump outlet and sewer hose.

 - 1. To make drainage easier, level the RV. - 2.
-Remove the sewer hose housing dust cap, and attach the sewer hose (customer supplied). - 3.
+Remove the sewer hose housing dust cap and attach the sewer hose (customer supplied). - 3.
 Place the end of the sewer hose into the approved dump station. - 4.
 Open the black tank dump valve (depending on your model the valve may be located under the RV, or on the utility center).
-Close the dump valve when the black water holding tank is empty. - Open the grey tank dump valve (depending on your model the valve will be located under the RV or on the utility center).
-Close the dump valve when the grey holding tank is emptied. - 6.
-Remove, clean and store the sewer hose. - 7.
-Close the sewer hose housing dust cap.
+Close the dump valve when the black water holding tank is empty. - 5.
+Open the grey tank dump valve (depending on your model the valve may be located under the RV or on the utility center).
+Close the dump valve when the grey holding tank is empty.